gatity/camunda-csharp-client/csharp-client/docs/GroupApi.md

         {
             Configuration config = new Configuration();
             config.BasePath = "http://localhost:8080/engine-rest";
+            // Configure HTTP basic authorization: basicAuth
+            config.Username = "YOUR_USERNAME";
+            config.Password = "YOUR_PASSWORD";

             // create instances of HttpClient, HttpClientHandler to be reused later with different Api classes HttpClient httpClient = new HttpClient();
             HttpClientHandler httpClientHandler = new HttpClientHandler();
             var apiInstance = new GroupApi(httpClient, config, httpClientHandler);
-            var sortBy = sortBy_example;  // string | Sort the results lexicographically by a given criterion.
-Must be used in conjunction with the sortOrder parameter. (optional) var sortOrder = sortOrder_example;  // string | Sort the results in a given order.
+            var sortBy = "id";  // string | Sort the results lexicographically by a given criterion.
+Must be used in conjunction with the sortOrder parameter. (optional) var sortOrder = "asc";  // string | Sort the results in a given order.
 Values may be asc for ascending order or desc for descending order.
 Must be used in conjunction with the sortBy parameter. (optional) var firstResult = 56;  // int? | Pagination of results.
 Specifies the index of the first result to return. (optional) var maxResults = 56;  // int? | Pagination of results.
 Specifies the maximum number of results to return.
-Will return less results if there are no more results left. (optional) var id = id_example;  // string | Filter by the id of the group. (optional) var idIn = idIn_example;  // string | Filter by a comma seperated list of group ids. (optional) var name = name_example;  // string | Filter by the name of the group. (optional) var nameLike = nameLike_example;  // string | Filter by the name that the parameter is a substring of. (optional) var type = type_example;  // string | Filter by the type of the group. (optional) var member = member_example;  // string | Only retrieve groups where the given user id is a member of. (optional) var memberOfTenant = memberOfTenant_example;  // string | Only retrieve groups which are members of the given tenant. (optional)
+Will return less results if there are no more results left. (optional) var id = "id_example";  // string | Filter by the id of the group. (optional) var idIn = "idIn_example";  // string | Filter by a comma seperated list of group ids. (optional) var name = "name_example";  // string | Filter by the name of the group. (optional) var nameLike = "nameLike_example";  // string | Filter by the name that the parameter is a substring of. (optional) var type = "type_example";  // string | Filter by the type of the group. (optional) var member = "member_example";  // string | Only retrieve groups where the given user id is a member of. (optional) var memberOfTenant = "memberOfTenant_example";  // string | Only retrieve groups which are members of the given tenant. (optional)

             try
             {